 Online PIN is used when the specific card scheme (payment method) and specific card support it.

 A payment gateway can be provided by a bank, or can exist as a separate service that connects to one or more payment processors.
 Adyen combines the functions both of a payment gateway and a payment processor, as well as a risk management system and an acquirer.
-This makes it a full-stack payment service provider.
+This makes Adyen a full-stack payment service provider.

 An authorised payment can be either captured or canceled.
 If a payment has been already captured, it can be also refunded later.
-Capture, cancel, and refund actions are called modifications, since they modify the state of a payment.
+Capture, cancel, and refund actions are called modifications, because they modify the state of a payment.

 Modifications can be done either manually (through the Customer Area interface), or automatically (using the plataforma de pagamentos da Adyen API).
 If an API call is made, the merchant receives an acknowledgement in the response.
 After Adyen processes the payment modification, Adyen sends the result asynchronously through notifications.